cuboulder-MSD/digColl_confWorldAffairs/README.md

 Rights statement comes from [rightsstatements.org](https://rightsstatements.org/page/1.0/?language=en)
 ### dateCreated
 The date of creation of the resource.
 Date ranges include: 1950s-1990s.
-### dateIssued
-The date that the resource was published, released, or issued.
-Date ranges include:
 ### formatPhysical
 A particular physical presentation of a resource, including the physical form or medium of material for a resource.
 Format ranges from 1/4 inch audio cassette, 1/4 inch audio tape, and VHS.
 ### formatDigital
 Standard that indicates the nature and format of a document, file, or assortment of bytes.
 The [Internet Assigned Numbers Authority (IANA)](https://www.iana.org/assignments/media-types/media-types.xhtml) is responsible for all official MIME.

 Media type(s) in this collection: audio/mpeg
-### formatLocation
-Shelfmark or other shelving designation that indicates the location identifier for a resource.
-Example: COU:3805
 ### formatMediaType
 A term that specifies the characteristics and general type of content of the resource.
 Type terms used in this collection include: Sound
 ### formatGenerations